A struggle for democracy!

 This unequal system is maintained through several different mechanisms, for example, what Bourdieu refers to as ‘Habitus’ :

 “Habitus refers to the internalization of structures during the process of socialization.
-Habitus is expressed in culture by
+Habitus is expressed in culture by translating

-responsible for unequal power relations instead of social practice”.
+unequal power relations instead of social practice”.

 Meritocracy and individualism are structures of oppression for the majority.